catalystneuro/ndx-microscopy/docs/source/format.rst

         neurodata_type_inc: TimeSeries
         doc: Imaging data acquired over time from an optical channel in a microscope while a light source illuminates the imaging space.
+        links:
+          - name: microscopy_rig
+            doc: Link to a MicroscopyRig object containing metadata about the microscopy rig used to acquire this imaging data.
+            target_type: MicroscopyRig
         groups:
-          - neurodata_type_inc: MicroscopyRig
-            doc: MicroscopyRig object containing metadata about the microscopy rig used to acquire this imaging data.
-            quantity: 1
           - neurodata_type_inc: MicroscopyChannel
             doc: MicroscopyChannel object containing metadata about the channel used to acquire this imaging data.
             quantity: 1